Accenture/EcoSonar/EcoSonar-SonarQube/README.md

 ## Introduction
 This plugin aims to embed EcoSonar Audits, Recommendations as well as Configuration.
-It fulfills two purposes :
+It fulfills three purposes :
 - enable automatic trigger of EcoSonar Analysis each time a Sonarqube analysis is done
+- static code analysis with green coding rules implemented by EcoCode project
-- adding EcoSonar audit reports directly into Sonarqube projet User Interface
+- add EcoSonar audit reports directly into Sonarqube projet User Interface

 ## Getting Started